 - Temporary Vehicle Import Permits (TIPs) cannot be renewed.

 - You cannot surrender and obtain a new TIP within the interior of Mexico.

 - If a vehicle has not been returned to Banjercito offices at the border and the TIP cancelled, a new permit cannot be issued.

-You will not be given a Temporary Import Permit if your vehicle has any restrictions in the US or Canada (determined by VIN# - Vehicle Identification Number).
+You will not be given a TIP if your vehicle has any restrictions in the US or Canada (determined by the Vehicle Identification Number or VIN).